JoshuaKGoldberg/TypeStat/README.md

 ```

 This will use [Cosmiconfig](https://github.com/davidtheclark/cosmiconfig)
-to search for a `package.json` `"typestat"` property or configuration file such as `typestat.json` to use settings from.
+to search for a `package.json` `"typestat"` property or configuration file such to read settings from.

 You can run on only a subset of files by passing globs to the command: